-Self-managing participants and registered plan managers will be able to make unregistered providers and their workers aware of their obligations under the Code of Conduct.
+Self-managed participants and registered plan managers will be able to make unregistered providers and their workers aware of their obligations under the NDIS Code of Conduct.

 Unregistered providers must be able to effectively manage complaints that may concern the quality and safety of supports and services being provided.